Proof of CREW’s Bias

 Source: Analysis of CREW’s lawsuits.

-CREW executive director Melanie Sloan claims that her organization filed more complaints against Republicans because theirs was the majority party for many years, making them more prone to corruption.
-But when Republicans controlled Congress between 1995 and 2007, half of all members of Congress officially sanctioned for ethics violations and three of the four convicted of crimes were Democrats.
+CREW’s former executive director Melanie Sloan claims that her organization filed more complaints against Republicans because theirs was the majority party for many years, making them more prone to corruption.
+But Democrats also managed to equal Republicans in ethics violations during the 18 most recent years when Republicans controlled the House of Representatives.
+Between 1995-2007 and 2011-2017, 23 members of Congress were officially sanctioned or were the subject of public disciplinary letters; 11 were Democrats.

 CREW’s reports also indicate a bias towards left-wing causes.